Whoaa512/starred/README.md

 - [uber-go/nilaway](https://github.com/uber-go/nilaway) - Static analysis tool to detect potential nil panics in Go code
 - [go-chi/chi](https://github.com/go-chi/chi) - lightweight, idiomatic and composable router for building Go HTTP services
 - [taubyte/tau](https://github.com/taubyte/tau) - Open source distributed Platform as a Service (PaaS).
 A self-hosted Vercel / Netlify / Cloudflare alternative.
 - [glasskube/glasskube](https://github.com/glasskube/glasskube) - 🧊 The next generation Package Manager for Kubernetes 📦 Featuring a GUI and a CLI.
-Glasskube packages are dependency aware, GitOps ready and can get automatic updates via a central public package repos
+Glasskube packages are dependency aware, GitOps ready and can get automatic updates via a central public package
 - [eko/gocache](https://github.com/eko/gocache) - ☔️ A complete Go cache library that brings you multiple ways of managing your caches
 - [jellydator/ttlcache](https://github.com/jellydator/ttlcache) - An in-memory cache with item expiration and generics
 - [EwenQuim/entropy](https://github.com/EwenQuim/entropy) - Entropy is a CLI tool that will scan your codebase for high entropy lines, which are often secrets.